roitraining/kbernetes-onboard/setup/README.md

     gcloud source repos clone onboard --project=kr-dr-temp-hip

-3. Open the code editor and locate the file frontend/templates/layout.html.
+3. Open the code editor and locate the file frontend/templates/layout.html
+    - you are about to retrieve code from firebase and paste it in here
+4. Setup a firebase project for your new project
+5. Enable Google login in the authentication section
+6. Add two domains to the list of authorized domains

+    hiplocal.[yourdomain.ext]
+    [yourprojectid].appspot.com

+7. Copy the web setup config from firebase
-4. Paste the config you copied from firebase over the matching section in layout.html (It is at the end of the head section).
+8. Paste the config you copied from firebase over the matching section in layout.html (It is at the end of the head section).
-5. cd into the setup directory
+9. cd into the setup directory in cloud shell

-    cd setup

-6. Export a variable to hold the  domain name you created earlier
+10. Export a variable to hold the  domain name you created earlier

 export MYDOMAIN=<hiplocal.yourdomain.ext>

-7. Check that it was set correctly:
+11. Check that it was set correctly:

 echo $MYDOMAIN

+# WARNING!
+You are about to run the setup script.
+It should complete all the key steps,
+# but may have a permission problem with deploying the appengine application.
+If so,
+# look at the error message and assign the service account the necessary permissions
+# Then cd to frontend and  run "gcloud app deploy".
+# When that completes, do the same with the backend folder.

-8. Run the following commands to run the setup script
+12. Run the following commands to run the setup script

 chmod +x setup.sh
 ./setup.sh

-# Congratulations - your project is set up.
+# This will take quite a while.
+It deploys a cloud function and an AppEngine application
-# This gives you the base application BEFORE any docker or kubernetes config
+# The end result give you the base application BEFORE any docker or kubernetes config
+# as well as a complete list of demo instructions in the setup folder

-9. Use the app engine application to add some happenings, with pictures, to give an attractive start-point for the app
+13. Use the app engine application to add some happenings, with pictures, to give an attractive start-point for the app

 # OPTIONAL: Setting up your local environment

-If you are going to run the apps on your machine, you need to do the following:
+If you are going to run the apps on your machine, you need to do/have the following:

+1. The GCP sdk installed locally
+    - and to see the happenings from this instance, set the current project gcloud config set project [yourdemoproj]
-1. install node
+2. install node
-2. install python3
+3. install python3
-3. clone the hiplocal repo from your project - this will give you the correct project ids etc
+4. clone the hiplocal repo from your project - this will give you the correct project ids etc
-4. To run the python app...
+5. To run the python app...
+    - you may need to set up a virtual env for python
+        - on my machine, the command is: python3 -m venv env
-    - you will need to install from requirements.txt
+    - you will need to install from requirements.txt in the frontend folder
         - on my machine, the command is:
                 /usr/local/bin/pip3 install -r requirements.txt
         - your command may well be simpler/different
-    - you may also need to set up a virtual env for python
-        - on my machine, the command is: python3 -m venv env
-    - you can then run the frontend from the frontend folder using: python3 main.py
+    - you can then run the ui from the frontend folder using: python3 main.py
         (or simply python main.py if you have python3 mapped to python) it will take a little while to start up, but should eventually tell you to browse to :8080
-5. To run the node application...
+6. To run the node application...
     - you will need to install from package.json
         - open a terminal in the backend folder and type: npm install